grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "The only weapon we have."

-"Indeed.
+"Surely.
 But how do you deliver a fucking warhead to the sub?
-They are just _part_ of a weapon --- as Miss Mai was so fond of pointing out to me.
+They are just _part_ of a weapon --- as Miss Mai took such pains to make clear to me.
 We can't just underhand one over the water at them."

 "That where is the part of my idea that might get us killed comes in --- I propose we use the _Gnat_."